airbytehq/airbyte/docs/airbyte-pro.md

 #### Deploying Airbyte Pro with Okta

 Your Okta app is now set up and you're ready to deploy Airbyte with SSO!
-Take note of the following values, as you will need them to configure Airbyte to use your new Okta SSO app integration:
+Take note of the following configuration values, as you will need them to configure Airbyte to use your new Okta SSO app integration:

 - Okta domain ([how to find your Okta domain](https://developer.okta.com/docs/guides/find-your-domain/main/))
 - App integration name